 Microsoft Azure databricks is a full platform managed service and it is an apache spark based analytics platform and used as a Microsoft azure cloud service.
 Databricks uses apache-spark hence it is fast and easy and can be used to generate a big data pipeline to ingest data into the Azure data factory.
-Azure databricks is integrated with the other azure cloud services and has a one-click setup using the azure portal and also azure databricks support streamlined workflows and an interactive workspace that helps developer, data engineers, data analyst and data scientist to collaborate.
+It is integrated with the other azure cloud services and has a one-click setup using the azure portal and also it supports streamlined workflows and an interactive workspace that helps developer, data engineers, data analyst and data scientist to collaborate.

 How does Microsoft Azure Databricks Work?

 Azure databricks platform is a first-party microsoft service as it is natively integrated with azure to provide the best platform for the engineering and data scientists team.
 It is combined with apache spark to provide fast and easy cloud service for data analytics.
 To generate an end to end data pipeline the data (raw or structured) is ingested into azure in batches using the azure data factory service or for streaming, Kafka, event hub, or IoT hub is used which basically takes data from different sources like SFTP, MySQL or CSV/JSON format files, etc. This data is ingested and loaded into the data lake for an indefinite time in persisted storage or in azure blob or azure data lake storage.

 It can read data from sources such as azure blob, azure data lake, cosmos DB or Azure SQL data warehouse, and users, developers, or data scientists can make business insights on this data by processing using apache spark.